exmorse/fd_picotcp/README.md

-Fd_picotcp is a wrapper for picotcp that allows to manipulate picotcp socket (linked to vde, tap or tun devices) using the standard socket interface, and perform poll() and select() simultaneously on picotcp sockets and kernel sockets.
+Fd_picotcp is a wrapper for picotcp that allows to manipulate picotcp socket (linked to vde, tap or tun devices) using the standard socket interface, and perform poll() and select() simultaneously on both picotcp sockets and kernel sockets.

 Compiling fd_picotcp:
 ---------------------